How to Use VBA SPLIT Function in Excel (10 Ideal Examples)

 Here, we have trimmed the text using the VBA TRIM function and split it by space (though we can skip this as by default split by space).
 In the WordCount variable, we have added the UBound of the string with 1.

-• After saving the code, type the formula below in Cell C5 and press Enter to see the result.
+• After saving the code, use the formula below in Cell C5 and press Enter to see the result.

 =WordCount(B5)

-• Then, drag the Fill Handle down to apply the function to the rest of the cells.
+• Drag the Fill Handle down to apply the function to the rest of the cells.

 14-user-defined function to count words using SPLIT function